fazeelkhalid/Operating-System-real-life-problems-and-solution/README.md

 the first 15 numbers in Fibonacci series and parent process will write those numbers on screen<br>

 <a href="Lab2/Lab2_Q2_Solution.pdf"><h3 align="center" >Question 2:  </h3></a>
+Create a program named stat that takes an integer array as command line argument (deliminated by some character such as $).
+The program then creates 3 child processes each of which does exactly one task from the following: